marioban/PhotoGram/Pods/RealmSwift/README.md

 For more information, see the detailed instructions in our [docs](https://www.mongodb.com/docs/atlas/device-sdks/sdk/swift/install/).

-Interested in getting started for free with [a template application](https://github.com/mongodb/template-app-swiftui-todo) that includes a cloud backend and Sync?
-[Create a MongoDB Atlas Account](http://mongodb.com/realm/register?utm_medium=github_atlas_CTA&utm_source=realm_swift_github).

 ## Documentation

-The documentation can be found at [mongodb.com/docs/atlas/device-sdks/sdk/swift/](https://www.mongodb.com/docs/atlas/device-sdks/sdk/swift//).
+The documentation can be found at [mongodb.com/docs/atlas/device-sdks/sdk/swift/](https://www.mongodb.com/docs/atlas/device-sdks/sdk/swift/).
 The API reference is located at [mongodb.com/docs/realm-sdks/swift/latest/](https://www.mongodb.com/docs/realm-sdks/swift/latest/)

 ## Getting Help